canonical-ols/style-guides/style/javascript.md

 #### Vendor scripts in Django templates

-Vendor scripts should be included in global script blocks to prevent raven error logging (may not be applicable to all project):
+Vendor scripts should be included in global script blocks to prevent raven error logging (may not be applicable to all projects):

 ```html
 {% block js_global %}